X16Community/x16-docs/X16 Reference - Appendix J - ROM Recovery.md

 Make sure the new rom file (e.g `rom.bin` for r48) is in the current folder.

 To erase the chip and program this rom file, use the command `firestarter write SST39SF040 rom.bin`.
-This command will erase the chip, then verify that the eeprom is blank (0xFF), and then program the file.
+This command will erase the chip, then verify that the entire chip is blank (0xFF), and then program the file.

 Erase + blank check takes 45 seconds.
 Writing 256 kB, takes 1.5 additional minutes.